Popeye

 After Paramount got rid of the Fleischers (following an acrimonious split of brothers Dave and Max), the studio would be renamed Famous Studios (named for Paramount's music publishing outlet, Famous Music).
 In the ensuing cartoons, Popeye would enlist in the Navy to shore up morale during World War 2, and his Navy uniform would become the series' standard right through the Brodax shorts for TV in the early 1960s.

 William Costello was Popeye's first voice, later replaced by Jack Mercer, who doubled as a story writer.
-With the Fleischer's practice of adding voices to a cartoon after it was filmed (as opposed to prior to animation), Mercer was able to ad lib the little asides Popeye would often toss, In the later 40s, Mercer was drafted into the Army, so Mae Questel (voice of Olive Oyl), filled in to voice Popeye.
+With the Fleischer's practice of adding voices to a cartoon after it was filmed (as opposed to prior to animation), Mercer was able to ad lib the little asides Popeye would often toss, In the later 40s, Mercer was drafted into the Army, so Mae Questel (voice of Olive Oyl) and Harry Welch, filled in to voice Popeye.
 Bluto was round and pudgy, closely resembling his comic strip likeness, Once he enlisted in the Navy, Famous Studio gave him a chiseled physique.
-Olive was a stringbean throughout, but she was made more facially attractive.
+Olive was a tall, awkward and rubber-limbed stringbean throughout, but she was made more facially attractive and her hairstyle was redesigned.

 King Features Syndicate had a new batch of made-for-TV Popeye cartoons made in 1960, and Hanna-Barbera produced Popeye shows for CBS in 1978, 1981 and 1987.